Do I Need Metal Lath on Cement Board Necessary or Not

 Cement Board

 • That’s why a cement board is used for installing gravestone veneers.
-It saves the main wall and keeps the heavy stone down from it.
+It saves the main wall and keeps the heavy stone from it.

-Is metal lath needed with cement board?
+Is a metal lath needed with cement board?

 Do I need metal lath on cement board